ApancoreStudio/simple-makes-complex/README.md

 - Media assets are used and distributed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

 # Assets used
-- Font used in the title: https://fontstruct.com/fontstructions/show/2722233/gbjve (danil_2461, [CC0](http://creativecommons.org/publicdomain/zero/1.0/))
+- Font used in the `/menu/last_header.png`: https://fontstruct.com/fontstructions/show/2722233/gbjve (danil_2461, [CC0](http://creativecommons.org/publicdomain/zero/1.0/))